mvakde/mvakde.github.io/_pages/about.md

 - Went founder mode after being misdiagnosed with arthritis at 19.
 Correctly diagnosed myself & solved it in a year
 - <details markdown="block">
-    <summary style="cursor:pointer; ">Saved myself in a medical emergency</summary>
+    <summary style="cursor:pointer; ">Saved myself in a medical emergency (doctors didn't know what rhabdomyolysis was)</summary>

     - My biceps got ridiculously swollen after a bad gym session.
 The pain was excrutiating, 10x worse than any DOMS i felt before and I couldn't move them at all.
 I had learnt enough medicine during the biohacking to know it was <a href ="https://my.clevelandclinic.org/health/diseases/21184-rhabdomyolysishttps://my.clevelandclinic.org/health/diseases/21184-rhabdomyolysis">rhabdomyolysis</a>, which is life threatening.
     - I remembered that confirmation requires a blood test that measures CK values.
 Went to a private lab, ordered one - my values were **200x the upper limit** and rising (diagnostic confirmation + requires immediate hospitalisation).
 The pain was high enough now that I was also worried about <a href = "https://my.clevelandclinic.org/health/diseases/21184-rhabdomyolysis#:~:text=What%20are%20the%20complications%20of%20rhabdomyolysis">compartment syndrome</a>
     - Went to the nearest ER with my report and my extremely painful, swollen arms.
 (This was a mistake, the avg indian hospital is filled with untrained staff.
 I should have gone to the best hospital in the city.
 This is despite living in a wealthy part of a tier 1 city)
     - The doctors were dumb and didn't know basic stuff.
 She had never heard of CPK or rhabdo or compartment syndrome!
 She called a senior ortho consult.
 He didn't know either!
 They refused treatment, saying "go home, nothing to worry about.
 We'll check tomorrow".
 Called the next closest ER - same story.
 They hadn't heard of it too!
     - I freaked out.
 I knew I could potentially lose my kidneys if I didn't get treatment right away.
 Ideally going to a nephro would solve it since they would clock it immediately but it was late at night and I didn't know any Nephrologists.
-    - I immediately began <em>a lot</em> of ORS as a proxy for saline to protect kidneys till I figure something out.
+    - I immediately began drinking <em>a lot</em> of ORS as a proxy for saline to protect kidneys till I figure something out.
 But I knew I needed hospitalisation <em>immediately</em>
     - An idea struck.
 I realised CK values can go high during any muscle cell death scenario, includin a heart attacks.
 So a cardiac must know about rhabdo!
     - I went to the cardiac ER of the same hospital, I needed some excuse to get in so I told the nurses I had chest pain (i had mild soreness)
     - I finally got in front of a cardiac but they didn't know about rhabdo either! (yeah fml, next time only go to the best hospital).
-However they took me in coz the report made them worried about a heart attack
+However they took me in coz the report made them genuinely worried about a heart attack
     - I fought for a few hours, saying "screw the chest pain, call a nephro".
 They finally relented and rang him at 3am.
 He told them over call that I was right and that its obviously rhabdo, and gave the correct treatment plan
     - The nephro (who came the next day) said he didn't like my actions but it might have saved my kidneys, or even my life.
 He was stunned that i recognised rhabdo this early AND got the CK test done myself.
 He wasn't sure if an actual doctor would have clocked it this early
   </details>